MikiAlexo/Dual-core-FFT/README.md

 For the networking part i'll be using UPD protocol. why? because i'm lazy to setup HTTP client and i already have a UDP client.

-u can find the UPD client here:
+u can find the UPD client here: https://github.com/MikiAlexo/UDP-client

 # Reqirements

 - ESP-wroom-32 (or any generic esp32 board for that matter).
-- A UDP receiver ( clone the code from here: ).
+- A UDP client.
 - Potentiometer.
 - Platform IO